dana-seb/recipe-app-api/README.md

 # recipe-app-api
-Recipe API project with Django and Docker. try this, this asdfc
+Recipe API project with Django and Docker. try this, this asdfcc